tarquin-the-brave/blog/content/posts/re-learning-haskell.md

 ## Summary

-Doing some of the first few Advent of Code problems was good for revising and refining some of the basics.
+Doing some of the first few [Advent of Code][aoc] problems was good for revising and refining some of the basics.
 I reckon I could churn through all of the problems using the basic tools I know how to use: list manipulation, recursion, functors, applicative functors, etc.  But, I want to go away and do some wider reading before continuing so I can really level up my Haskell.

 My general feelings about Haskell thus far, learning it for the second time:
 * I'm enjoying the purity and clean syntax.